milosjocic1/SEI-Project-4-Frontend/README.md

 ### Stage 1: Planning

 I took the role of team leader for this project, which came with its own set of responsibilities in regards to management and development flow.
 I wanted to generate a supportive working environment where everyone had a clear plan of what tasks they would accomplish and had reassurance that we would collaborate as a unit to solve issues that any team member encountered.
-We used Slack and Zoom to communicate with eachother through the project.
+We used Slack and Zoom to communicate with each other through the project.

-I started by working with team mates to establish a development process:
+I started by working with teammates to establish a development process:
 1. Brainstorming and choosing a project idea
 2. Creating wireframes, ERDs and user stories
 3. Creating repositories and starting files
 4. Breaking the project down into tasks
 5. Creating a layout for the app
-6. Work on functions and features
+6. Working on functions and features
 7. Testing implemented features
 8. Styling and testing the website
 9. Adding extras / bonus features

 Once we had decided on our idea for a marketplace app, I created a [Trello board](https://trello.com/b/ZltaYyqq/agora) which would serve as a task management tool to create, delegate and track tasks for the group.
 This allowed the group to work together and understand which tasks were being attempted, which tasks had been completed and which tasks were yet to be taken on.

-We then created wireframes and ERDs on Figma to map out how we wanted our site to look and what our entity relations would be, which ultimately determine the functionality of the app.
-We decided on users being able to have buyer and seller accounts, as well as incorporating a cart model that stores selected items before purchase alongside transaction handling funcitonality.
+We then created wireframes and ERDs on Figma to map out how we wanted our site to look and what our entity relations would be, which ultimately determined the functionality of the app.
+We decided on users being able to have buyer and seller accounts, as well as incorporating a cart model that stores selected items before purchase alongside a transaction handling functionality.
 ![](https://user-images.githubusercontent.com/97313222/201130750-d91a83e7-148c-4c2f-929d-27cc305e85ec.png)
 [Here is a link to our Figma wireframes.](https://www.figma.com/file/WHn9BS8skZiKRXrp6qdsOk/Agora?node-id=16%3A2)